alexwlchan/alexwlchan.net/src/_posts/2022/2022-10-25-iterative-project-management.md

 In 2001, a group of developers published the "agile manifesto", which helped popularise these ideas.

-This started the big push towards agile that we see today -- some of it was new ideas, some of it was a new face for existing ideas.
+This started the big push towards agile that we see today -- some of it was new ideas, some of it was a fresh coat of paint on existing ideas.
-(Iterative methods go back way further than 2001!)
+(Contrary to popular belief, programmers didn't invent come up with every good idea that exists.)